KaikeWesleyReis/ePuck-navigation-control/README.md

 - follow the black line after avoid a obstacle
 - finish when ePuck gets to Ending Point

-*PS*: To works correctly, is necessary to start with the light sensors in a white field.
+*PS*: To works correctly, is necessary to start with the light sensors in a white field and with the robot looking to the circuit!

 ### Test Environment
 Here you can see the environment where was developed the navigation system: